Silent People

 Description

-This work was commissioned by they Wellington City Council Civic Square Project in 1991 as part of the redevelopment led by Athfield Architects.
+This work was purchased by the Wellington City Council for Civic Square in 1991 as part of the redevelopment project led by Athfield Architects.

 The work is an installation of 5 stacks of Taranaki andesite boulders threaded onto galvanised steel rods to form columns.
 Ranging between 2.02 and 2.1m, the stack diameter tapers either upward or downward.
 The title suggests we are to interpret these stacks as 'people,' though if so they are of ethereal proportions.
 The installation see the stacks interspersed with Tī Kōuka (Cabbage Trees) with similarly proportioned and coloured trunks.